7diogo-luis/ZIRCON/README.md

 # ZIRCON

 ## Description
-Automation in railway signaling projects.
-Possible train movements, interlocking requirements and delay timings are automatically generated from signaling diagram data.
-Rapid design iterations in the project phase are enabled, accelerating delivery and enhancing optimization, while also improving safety.
+An interlocking engine for use in the design and testing phases of railway signaling projects.
+It automatically derives possible train movements, interlocking requirements, and delay timings from signaling diagram data.
+By enabling rapid iterations, ZIRCON accelerates project delivery, enhances optimization, and improves safety.

 ```mermaid
 ---